 The Ministry of Foreign Affairs of Azerbaijan has prepared a report 'Illegal economic and other activities on the occupied territories of Azerbaijan.'

-The report, which has been submitted March 2, reflects illegal economic activity, relocation to Azerbaijan's territories occupied by Armenia, illegal exploitation of natural resources of the country's Nagorno-Karabakh region, etc., Azerbaijan's Foreign Ministry spokesperson Hikmet Hajiyev said.
+The report, presented March 2, reflects illegal economic activity, relocation to Azerbaijan's territories occupied by Armenia, illegal exploitation of natural resources of the country's Nagorno-Karabakh region, etc., Azerbaijan's Foreign Ministry spokesperson Hikmet Hajiyev said.

-The document consisting of seven parts reflects data collected from open Armenian resources, he said.
+The document consisting of seven parts reflecting data collected from open Armenian resources, he said.

 "There are facts that illegal economic and other activities are carried out on the occupied Azerbaijani territories, and Armenia is responsible for organizing them," said Hajiyev.